MarkZH/vintagebackup/wiki/configuration_file.md

 User Folder : C:\Users\Alice
 ```

-If a parameter does not take a value (`--whole-file`, `--delete-first`, `--force-copy`, or `--debug`), it should be written with the same format but with a blank value.
+If a parameter does not take a value (`--compare-contents`, `--delete-first`, `--force-copy`, or `--debug`), it should be written with the same format but with a blank value.

 ```
 Force copy: